jhrcook/jhrcook-website/content/hobbies/reading/2025/index.md

 **Currently reading:**

-1. *Eight Little Piggies* by Stephen J. Gould
+1. *The Looming Tower* by Lawrence Wright